 The Board is committed to good business practices, transparency in financial reporting, and high standards of corporate governance.
 Glacier operates within a comprehensive plan of corporate governance for the purpose of defining responsibilities, setting high standards of professional and personal conduct and assuring compliance with such responsibilities and standards.
 We regularly monitor developments in the area of corporate governance.
-The Board periodically reviews our governance policies and practices against those suggested by various groups or authorities active in corporate governance and the practices of other companies, as well as the requirements of the related SEC rules and listing standards of The Nasdaq Stock Market ("NASDAQ").
+The Board periodically reviews our governance policies and practices against those suggested by various groups or authorities active in corporate governance and the practices of other companies, as well as the requirements of the related SEC rules and listing standards of the stock markets on which our common stock is listed.
+Our common stock became listed on the NYSE as of December 17, 2021.